Other than that:

 I had the Pi assigned a static IP on the Huawei router, but it didn’t take long that I couldn’t get to it via VNC.
 One would think it was a piece of cake to list the IP-leases on the router, but either I’m blind or it isn’t obvious.

-(Hindsight: There is no details page for connected devices, but you need to fiddly hover over the item to see the assigned IP.)
 As I was planning to use the Pi on the university WLAN without an extra router or access to the IP-lease I decided to unscrew it, remove the standoffs and attach it at the right height with velcro.

 Turned out the router had forgotten the IP of exactly this device out of 14 other gadgets entered there to facilitate access through VNC when the DNS doesn’t work! (as usual)